see-mike-out/erie-documentation/docs/encoding/tap.md

 ### `tapCount` usage pattern

-The `tapCount` channel directly maps a data value to the number of tappings with the same speed.
+The `tapCount` channel directly maps a data value to the number of tap sounds with the same speed.
-The length of each tapping sound is determined by `band`.
+The length of each tap sound is determined by `band`.
-For instance, when the `scale`'s `domain` is `[0, 5]` and `range` is `[0, 10]` for the `band` of `0.2` seconds, then a value of `2.5` is mapped to `5` tapping sounds each of which lasts 0.2 seconds.
+For instance, when the `scale`'s `domain` is `[0, 5]` and `range` is `[0, 10]` for the `band` of `0.2` seconds, then a value of `2.5` is mapped to `5` tap sounds each of which lasts 0.2 seconds.
 For the `tapCount` channel, the `pauseRate` property in `scale` can adjust the ratio between the tapping sound and the pause following it.
-Alternatively, the `pauseLength` property in `scale` makes it possible to directly set the pause length (unit: seconds).
+Alternatively, the `pauseLength` property in `scale` makes it possible to directly set the pause length (default unit: seconds).

 <code-groups>
 <code-group>